 This S’mores Pie lets you enjoy the flavors of the classic summertime treat any time of the year.
 It’s gooey, chocolatey, and utterly delicious with its buttery graham cracker crust.
 S’mores, no campfire required!

 Easy S’mores Dessert

-This S’mores Pie made its first appearance around here last month when we needed a treat to take to our neighbor’s tailgating party.
-The pie went over so incredibly well, that I knew I needed to share the recipe.
-It’s gooey and chocolatey and utterly delicious, a great way to enjoy the flavors of s’mores any time of year.
-No bonfire required!
+This S’mores Pie made its first appearance when we needed to take a treat to our neighbor’s tailgating party.
+The pie was gone in a flash, everybody loved it – I knew I needed to share the recipe!

 If you want your own pie to have the same textural appearance as mine, be sure to follow my layering instructions.
 (I promise – it’s super easy!)

 - Make the crust mixture.
 This gets used 2 ways – as the bottom crust and as a top crumble.
 Beat the butter and sugar, then add in the egg and vanilla, followed by the flour, graham cracker crumbs, baking powder, and salt.
 Press part of the crust mixture on the bottom and up the sides of the pie pan.
 Reserve the rest of the mixture for the top crumble.

 - Add the marshmallow creme & chocolate.
 Spread the marshmallow creme over the bottom of the crust, then add some of the chocolate squares on top.
 Top with a layer of mini marshmallows.

 - Add more crust and marshmallows.
 With the remaining crust mixture, add the top crumble by dropping jagged clumps over the marshmallows layer.
 Then top with the rest of the marshmallows and chocolate squares.